Pre-War ApartmentsKensington, Brooklyn

 Frequently Asked Questions

-Is Kensington a good neighborhood for pre-war apartment hunters?
+Is Kensington actually a good fit for someone looking for a pre-war apartment?

 Check a specific Kensington address